 Xylocopa virginica (above right).
 In March and April the males set up territories near where the females will be emerging so that they can mate.
 By May all the females will have emerged and mated, and the males have nothing more to do so they all die while the females are drilling their nests.
 Often 2 or 3 females will occupy the same tunnel, although only one will lay eggs and provision the cells.
 Often this female will be a bee who emerged as an adult the previous year, but never mated.
 The helpers are likely to be her nieces and they will guard the nest, and probably hope to lay their own eggs in it the following year.

-The photograph below right is of a Xylocopa violacea hole.
+The photograph on the right is of a Xylocopa violacea hole, and below is the bee that made it.
 This bee holds the record for laying the largest egg of any insect.
 Carpenters are found in

 many parts of the world, and there is one very similar to this commonly seen in the USA.
 Naturally a large number of carpenter nests in the